 Paint rooms to freshen up or brighten up your home.
 Paint your front door, garage door, exterior and trim.
 Replace house numbers with new and attractive lettering.
 Replace burned out light bulbs or outdated fixtures.
 Replace broken or outdated appliances.
 Re-caulk bathrooms and kitchen area.
 Fix broken locks, doors, sliders, screens, etc.

-The home must shine - inside and out
+Home must shine - inside and out

 Vacuum, clean or replace carpets or rugs.
 Dust the furniture, mop floors, wash windows and clean blinds.
 Display new or like-new kitchen and bath towels, blankets and bedspreads.
 Use air fresheners if necessary.
 Exterior areas must be cleaned too, no cobwebs.
 Replace welcome mats.

-Consider the curb appeal of the home
+Consider home’s curb appeal

 Mow the lawn, rake the leaves, remove snow, etc. Trim all hedges or trees and replace dead or unattractive plants.
 Plant flowers, add stone accents and mulch planters.
 Make the home more appealing from the street.
 Replace the mailbox if old, rusted, or dented.